Unleash/unleash-client-python/README.md

 ```

-### Impression data
+### Events and impression data

-The Python SDK supports [impression data](https://docs.getunleash.io/reference/impression-data).
-This lets you capture an event for every feature toggle evaluation.
+The Python SDK lets you tap into its behavior through [impression data](https://docs.getunleash.io/reference/impression-data) and lifecycle events.

 **Note**: The SDK does not include a built-in event bus — you’ll need to provide your own.
 The example below shows how to use [Blinker](https://pypi.org/project/blinker/) to send signals.

+#### Impression events

 To use impression data:
 - Enable impression data on your feature flags in the Unleash UI.